yofukashino/BetterDiscordPlugins/README.md

 A game activity toggle option in either the status picker or the user panel.

-Can be changed in the plugin settings.
+The position of the button can be configured in the plugin settings.

 Raw Link:
 [BetterGameActivityToggle.plugin.js](https://raw.githubusercontent.com/Tharki-God/BetterDiscordPlugins/master/BetterGameActivityToggle.plugin.js)